evmychan/something-special/run.md

 evmosd config chain-id evmos_9001-1
 ```

+---

+# IGNORE EVERYTHING BELOW THIS LINE FOR NOW
+# COME BACK AFTER THE GENESIS FILE IS READY

 ### Install and setup Cosmovisor

 We highly recommend validators use cosmovisor to run their nodes.
 This will make low-downtime upgrades smoother,